Quick Summary

-I’ve responded to three major disaster scenarios in the Pacific Northwest where municipal water systems failed — the 2020 Labor Day fires in Oregon’s Santiam Canyon that contaminated a town’s reservoir with wildfire ash and chemical runoff, an ice storm that burst water mains across two counties in the Willamette Valley, and a flood that overwhelmed a treatment plant with agricultural runoff near Tillamook.
-In every single case, the people who fared best weren’t the ones with the fanciest gear.
-They were the ones who had a complete emergency water preparedness plan before the crisis started.
+Complete emergency water preparedness kit laid out for inspectionI’ve responded to three major disaster scenarios in the Pacific Northwest where municipal water systems completely failed.
+The 2020 Labor Day fires in Oregon’s Santiam Canyon choked a town’s reservoir with wildfire ash and chemical runoff.
+An ice storm burst water mains across two counties in the Willamette Valley.
+A flood overwhelmed a treatment plant with agricultural runoff near Tillamook.
+Every single time, the people who fared best weren’t the ones with the fanciest gear — they were the ones who had a complete emergency water preparedness plan before the crisis hit.

-Understanding Your Emergency Water Preparedness Needs
+Understanding Your Actual Water Needs

 - Drinking: 0.5–1 gallon per day (more in hot climates or during physical exertion)